At Notre Dame University Bangladesh

 Students from India now comprise the fastest-growing group of international students at Notre Dame.
 From 2015 to 2018, Notre Dame also hosted 43 high school students from 11 high schools across India who took part in the International Leadership, Enrichment and Development summer study program.
 During the same period, eight undergraduate students from three universities in India participated in the International Summer Undergraduate Research Experience on campus.

 In addition, some 80 Notre Dame undergraduate students have studied abroad in India since 2014 as part of research, service and cultural immersion programs, and Notre Dame faculty members have continued to increase their research collaborations with more than 50 institutes of higher education and research across India.
-Notre Dame International’s Asia Research Collaboration Grant program was set up specifically to support the development of such endeavors.
+Notre Dame Global’s Asia Research Collaboration Grant program was set up specifically to support the development of such endeavors.

 “In today’s hyper-connected world, scholarship is rarely conducted in an isolated environment,” Burish said.
 “To increase their positive impact on the world, Notre Dame faculty members and students must interact with those from different nations or cultures.
 India’s high academic standards and culture of innovation and entrepreneurship make it a vitally important region of the world in which to develop partnerships.”